 Deciding what to do in the immediate aftermath is incredibly difficult when your brain is foggy with grief.
 Here are the common paths:

-2. Private Cat Cremation This ensures your cat is cremated alone.
+- Private Cat Cremation – This ensures your cat is cremated alone.
 Their ashes are returned to you in a cat urn or a simple wooden box.
-Costs generally run between $100 and $300, depending on your location.
+Costs vary widely by region and provider; typical estimates I've seen in practice run from $100 to $300.

-3. Home Burial If you have the space and own your land, this can be very healing.
-Just make sure you dig deep—at least three feet—and check your local city bylaws first to avoid any legal headaches.
+- Home Burial – If you have the space and own your land, this can be very healing.
+Just make sure you dig deep—at least three feet is the commonly recommended depth, per the AVMA's companion-animal burial guidance and most state health departments to prevent scavenger disturbance and protect groundwater—and check your local city bylaws first to avoid any legal headaches.
+The ASPCA's end-of-life care guidance confirms that whether home burial is legal depends on local laws, and that burying a pet on public land is typically prohibited.

 Ways to Honor Their Memory